Prof Richard Heeks - Personal details

 Following a period of work as a programmer for ICL, Richard studied for a BA/MA in Natural Sciences from Cambridge, and then taught science in a rural school in Nigeria.
 He worked as a researcher at the Universities of Leicester and Loughborough, gaining an MPhil for his study of personal information systems.
 Richard then undertook an ESRC/SERC-sponsored PhD at the Open University on the Indian software industry.
 Following his doctorate, Richard joined the University of Manchester to teach, research and consult on "development informatics”: the study of information and communication technologies for international development (ICT4D).

-He is one of the pre-eminent and highly-cited academics in the emerging sub-discipline of development informatics, and has written 6 books, more than 30 refereed articles, and over 100 other papers and reports.
+He is one of the pre-eminent and highly-cited academics in the emerging sub-discipline of development informatics, and has written 6 books, more than 40 refereed articles, and over 100 other papers and reports.
 He has accepted invitations to be associate editor for key journals in the field combined with editorial board membership for four further journals.
 He has edited five journal special issues that have contributed to foundational theorisation of ICT4D.
-Richard has organised two international conferences and four international conference tracks, and he is a regular invited speaker to international conferences including events such as the World Summit on the Information Society, and GK3.
+Richard has organised two international conferences and four international conference tracks, and he is a regular invited keynote speaker to UN, World Bank, donor and other international conferences.

-Richard has been project leader on five major international research contracts, with grants totalling more than £600,000 and coordinating the work of partner organisations in Africa, Asia and Latin America.
+Richard has been project leader on seven major international research contracts, with grants totalling more than £650,000 and coordinating the work of partner organisations in Africa, Asia and Latin America.
 He is responsible for the creation of five new postgraduate programmes, including the world's first Masters in ICTs for Development and the distance learning MSc in Management & Information Systems.